 I did this hike twice in late July-early August, and another time in late August.
 The biggest difference was the water levels, which were much higher (and more problematic/dangerous) in late July than in late August, when the area was much drier and the rivers much calmer.
 I barely had to do any scrambling in late August, versus quite a bit in July.

 The hike: park entrance to Karakol Base Camp

-After the gate you will walk on a dirt road until you get to the bridge that crosses the Karakol River.
-The bridge was badly damaged in July 2017, but a foot-bridge extension was added and you can safely cross on foot.
+After the gate a bumpy dirt road runs for 6 km until you get to a bridge that crosses the Karakol River.
+The bridge was badly damaged in July 2017, but has since been repaired.

 Karakol Base Camp to Ontor Glacier

 From this camp you will continue onwards up the valley next to the Karakol River.
 Soon you will pass by the confluence of two rivers that merge to make the Karakol River, but the confluence is out of sight.
 These two smaller rivers are the Ontor (Uyuntor in Russian, and Ujuntor on the local trekking paper map) and the Koltor (Kel’tor in Russian) Rivers.
 You will be going up the Ontor Valley (but some people still call it the Karakol Valley).

 There was a very dangerous looking bridge (if you fall in you will die very quickly) that crosses over to the Koltor Valley, but I did not explore this area.
 This was in July.
 When I came back the next year in late August, water levels had dropped considerably and the bridge looked safe.

 Soon you will come to the end of the old road, and you may see people coming down the hill from the Jeti-Oghuz trek (this is marked as a waypoint on the GPS track linked above).
 Keep going up the valley, and don’t go straight up the hill on the trail to Jet-Oghuz by mistake.
 After this it is single-track trail only, and the steep sections begin.
 You will go through the forest until you get high enough and out above the tree-line.